z3h4/useful-commands/RoR/interview_questions.md

 ### What are constructors?

+- A constructor is a special method in a class that is automatically called when we create a new object.
+- Its main job is to initialize the object’s state — i.e., set up its instance variables.
-Constructors are called when we instantiate our class.
-We use them to initialize our objects.
-Initialization means putting an object into an early or initial state (e.g. giving it initial values).
+  - Initialization means putting an object into an early or initial state (e.g. giving it initial values).
+- So, constructors make sure each new object starts out properly configured and ready to use.
+- In Ruby, the constructor method is named `initialize`.
+It’s automatically called when we use `.new` on a class.

 ### What is method overloading?